BlockchainCommons/SmartCustodyBook/manuscript/00-preface.md

 Even if you determine that all of your funds must remain hot, our cold-storage scenario still suggests a variety of best practices for managing digital-asset keys, and does so in the context of risks and adversaries that can be used to model other scenarios.

-## The #SmartCustody Team

-#SmartCustody is a project of [Blockchain Commons](https://www.BlockchainCommons.com), which supports blockchain infrastructure, internet security, and cryptographic research.

-The leads for these #SmartCustody efforts are Christopher Allen ([@ChristopherA](https://twitter.com/ChristopherA)), Shannon Appelcline ([@Appelcline](https://twitter.com/Appelcline)), and Bryan Bishop ([@Kanzure](https://twitter.com/kanzure)).
-For more information see [Author Bios](#author-bios) at end of this white paper.

-The procedures and contents of this white paper have been comprehensively peer-reviewed by a number of experts in the digital-asset ecosystem, including contributors to open-source project like Bitcoin Core and [The Glacier Project](https://glacierprotocol.org/), employees of blockchain technology companies like Blockstream, Ledger, and Tokensoft, and attorneys from a variety of disciplines.
-We expect to iterate these procedures and update this document regularly as new digital asset technologies and best practices become mature.